bromega/demo-zangief/README.md

 KeyError: 'HomeCountry/Country'
 ```

 Harrumph.
 We want to be able to pass both parent nodes and child nodes to the script.
-We could write a custom function to do this, or we could search the internet for a non-standard library.
+We could write a custom function to interpret the runtime argument, or we could search the internet for a non-standard library.
 Let's go with the non-standard library [dpath](https://github.com/akesterson/dpath-python).

 If you're just testing out dpath, you could install dpath directly with: